LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

   most commonly occur.
 * And much, much more!

-As we attempt these extra challenges, we will experience one of Admiral's strongest
+As we attempt these extra challenges, we will experience one of Abmarl's strongest
 features: the ease with which we can modify our experiment file and launch another training job, going through the pipeline from experiment setup to behavior visualization and analysis!